What are the benefits of working with a Success Coach?

 Success Coach Mission Statement

-Success Coaches motivate and assist by positively impacting the student experience and aligning a student’s everyday actions to their short- and long-term goals.
+Success Coaches motivate and assist students through supportive relationships, helping them align their everyday actions to their short- and long-term goals.

 Using a holistic approach, success coaches meet with students to provide guidance along their pathway to academic, professional, and personal success within the context of the college experience.

 Meet Your Success Coaches!